ThirdEyeSqueegee/Ro/INSTALLATION.md

 # Installation

-- Download [Wabbajack](https://www.wabbajack.org/) and place it in a folder away from your Skyrim installation and outside of any protected folders, something like `D:\Wabbajack`.
+- Download [Wabbajack](https://www.wabbajack.org/) and place it in a folder away from your Skyrim installation and outside of any protected folders, something like `D:\Wabbajack`
 - Launch Wabbajack and go to "Browse Modlists"
 - Click the download button for Ro
 - Click the run button
-- Set the installation directory to something like `D:\Ro`, again, away from your Skyrim installation and outside of any protected folders.
+- Set the installation directory to something like `D:\Ro`, again, away from your Skyrim installation and outside of any protected folders
 - Click the run button and wait for Wabbajack to complete the installation process

 # Post-installation

 - Read the [first-time setup guide](https://github.com/ThirdEyeSqueegee/Ro/blob/main/SETUP.md)
-- Find `ModOrganizer.exe` in the folder you installed the modlist to.
+- Find `ModOrganizer.exe` in the folder you installed the modlist to
-- Click the "Run" button on the top right in MO2 to launch Ro.
+- Click the "Run" button on the top right in MO2 to launch Ro